nuxt/website-v2/content/en/guides/examples/layouts.md

 csb_link: https://codesandbox.io/embed/github/nuxt-academy/guides-examples/tree/master/04_directory_structure/07_layouts
 ---

-This example uses 3 layouts:
+<example-intro></example-intro>

-- `layouts/default.vue` used in the home page
+- `layouts/default.vue` is used in the home page
-- `layouts/auth.vue` used in the /login page
+- `layouts/auth.vue` is used in the /login page
-- `layouts/profile.vue` used in the /profile page when logged in
+- `layouts/profile.vue` is used in the /profile page when logged in

 They are stored in the layouts/ directory and used in the corresponding pages with the `layout` property.